5th Street Bridge Rehabilitation Project

 The City of Courtenay has awarded the contract for the rehabilitation of the 5th Street Bridge to Park Derochie, an industry leader in bridge rehabilitation projects, specializing in blast cleaning, coatings, and scaffolding.
 Learn more

-Thank you to everyone who completed the 5th Street Bridge colour survey, which closed on January 13, 2021.
-Over 2,100 people participated in the survey, with over half of those in favour of recoating the bridge in “classic green” over the other proposed choices of silver and matte black.
-Council gave final approval on the colour choice at the March 1, 2021 Council meeting.
+The bridge has been recoated in classic green lead-free paint.
+A 5th Street Bridge colour survey was completed in January 2021 where over 2,100 people participated in the survey, with over half of those in favour of recoating the bridge in “classic green” over the other proposed choices of silver and matte black.

 2019 Drop-in Open House and Survey